 - Older CGP Versions

 EPA's 2017 CGP documents and forms, including the permit, appendices, fact sheet, and paper Notice of Intent (NOI), Notice of Termination (NOT), and Low Erosivity Waiver (LEW), can be found on the CGP permit document page.

 EPA is proposing for public comment a modification to the 2017 CGP.

-- Learn more about the proposed modification of the 2017 CGP.
+- Learn more about the final modification of the 2017 CGP.

 Note that this is only a partial list of your basic responsibilities.
 You must consult the CGP for details.